 3 large egg yolks

-1. Warm milk, cream and sugar in a small saucepan.
+1. Warm milk, cream and sugar in a saucepan.
 Remove from heat and add saffron.
-Pour into a small bowl and steep in the fridge for 4 hours.
+Pour into a small glass or bowl and steep in the fridge for 4 hours.

 2. Strain the saffron-infused mixture into a medium saucepan.
-Rescue the saffron threads and put them in a medium bowl.
-Rewarm the saffron-infused mixture.
+Keep the saffron threads in a bowl.
+Reheat the saffron-infused mixture.

-3. In a separate medium bowl, whisk together the egg yolks.
-Slowly pour the warm saffron-infused mixture into the egg yolks, whisking constantly, then scrape the warmed egg yolks back into the saucepan.
+3. In another bowl, whisk the egg yolks.
+Then pour the warm saffron-infused mixture into the egg yolks, whisking constantly, then pour the warmed whisked egg yolks back into the saucepan.

-4. Stir the mixture constantly over medium heat with a heatproof spatula, scraping the bottom frequently as you stir, until the mixture thickens and coats the spatula.
+4. In medium heat, stir the mixture constantly with a heatproof spatula.
+Scrap the bottom of the saucepan frequently, until the mixture thickens and coats the spatula.

-5. Pour the custard through the strainer and stir to incorporate the saffron threads.
+5. Pour the custard through the strainer and add saffron threads.
 Stir until cool over an ice bath.